 W. K. Kellogg Foundation

-The Kellogg Foundation has supported CPHLR and ChangeLab Solutions to develop policy surveillance datasets related to baby-friendly hospital laws (currently in progress).
+The Kellogg Foundation has supported CPHLR and ChangeLab Solutions to develop policy surveillance datasets related to laws that impact breastfeeding mothers.

 Pew Charitable Trusts